apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit Oak 1.40.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
 See the [downloads](downloads.html#latest) page for more details.

-#### June 2nd, 2021: Apache Jackrabbit Oak 1.6.21 released
-Jackrabbit Oak 1.6.21 is a patch release that contains fixes and improvements over the previous 1.6.x release.
-See the [downloads](downloads.html#oak1.6) page for more details.

 #### May 3th, 2021: Apache Jackrabbit 2.12.x deprecated
 The Apache Jackrabbit Team has decided to drop support and deprecate the